North Korea fires two ballistic missiles after series of recent launches | Headlines

 North Korea fires two ballistic missiles after series of recent launches

-North Korea fired two ballistic missiles early on Sunday, Japanese authorities said, in what marked the seventh such launch by Pyongyang in recent days, a series of exercises that has sparked widespread alarm in both Washington and Tokyo.
+North Korea fired two ballistic missiles early on Sunday, Japanese authorities said, marking the seventh such launch by Pyongyang in recent days, a series of exercises that has sparked widespread alarm in both Washington and Tokyo.

-North Korea fired two ballistic missiles early on Sunday, Japanese authorities said, in what marked the seventh such launch by Pyongyang in recent days, a series of exercises that has sparked widespread alarm in both Washington and Tokyo.
-Both missiles reached an altitude of 100 km (60 miles) and covered a range of 350 km, Japan's State Minister of Defence, Toshiro Ino, told reporters.
+North Korea fired two ballistic missiles early on Sunday, Japanese authorities said, marking the seventh such launch by Pyongyang in recent days, a series of exercises that has sparked widespread alarm in both Washington and Tokyo.
+Both missiles reached an altitude of 100 km (60 miles) and covered a range of 350 km, Japan's state minister of defence, Toshiro Ino, told reporters.
 The first was fired at around 1:47 a.m. local time (1647 GMT) and the second one some six minutes later.

+Both fell outside Japan's exclusive economic zone, and authorities were looking into what kind of missiles were launched, including the possibility that they were submarine-launched ballistic missiles, he said.
+The U.S. military said it was closely consulting with allies and partners following the launches, which it said highlighted the "destabilizing impact" of the North Korean nuclear arms and ballistic missile programs.

+Still, the U.S. assessed the latest launches did not pose a threat to U.S. personnel or American allies.
+"The U.S. commitments to the defense of the Republic of Korea and Japan remain ironclad," the Hawaii-based U.S. Indo-Pacific Command said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)